Zero Foodprint emerged from a simple question:

 Peter Freed: Peter is a Renewable Energy Manager at Facebook.
 He works to secure clean and renewable energy solutions across Facebook’s portfolio of current and future data centers.
 He also supports Facebook’s efforts in greening the grid more broadly, working with utilities and regulators around the country to help develop a clear means for customers to procure up to 100 percent renewable energy.
 Prior to working at Facebook, Peter served as Director of TerraPass for more than six years, analyzing and implementing sustainable energy and carbon offset projects with clients including Apple, Mercedes-Benz, and First Solar.
 He also has extensive experience in international sustainable energy projects.
 He holds a BS in Earth Systems from Stanford University.

-Chris Ying: Chris Ying worked for McSweeney’s as a designer and editor for five years before eventually becoming publisher.
-In 2011, he launched the award-winning quarterly journal Lucky Peach with chef David Chang and writer Peter Meehan, and also designed and edited the first McSweeney’s cookbook, Mission Street Food.
+Chris Ying: Chris is the former editor-in-chief of the award-winning quarterly journal Lucky Peach, and now works with David Chang on Majordomo Media.
 He is the co-author of the Mission Chinese Food Cookbook and Ivan Ramen, and the editor of The Wurst of Lucky Peach.
+Before that, he was publisher of McSweeney’s, where he designed and edited the Mission Street Food cookbook.
 He was one of 7x7’s Hot 30, Good magazine’s Good 100, and one of six people who changed the way we eat, according to the San Francisco Chronicle.
 Prior to jumping ship for publishing, Chris cooked in restaurants in Berkeley and San Francisco.